oieeaaaa/joimee/pages/works/posts/aahh-firebase.md

 consistent across collections & subcollections.

-Look, I'm relatively new to firebase and I'm dying to find a better solution to this tedious process of updating each document in every collections & subcollections affected.
+Look, I'm relatively new to firebase and I'm dying to find a better solution to this tedious process of updating each document in every collection & subcollection affected.

-I've been hanging around StackOverflow for hours and found some workarounds like batch & transactions but I still feel unsatisfied with these type solutions.
+I've been hanging around StackOverflow for hours and found some workarounds like batch & transactions but I still feel unsatisfied with these types of solutions.

 If you're planning to use firebase for your future apps...
 Why?
 And if you're already using firebase...
 Why?